at GENLED Brands

 We have decades of experience designing and manufacturing advanced LED solutions that provide better light while using less energy.
 We help customers drastically reduce energy consumption as they transition from more “traditional” light sources.
 From Fortune 500 companies to mom-and-pop shops and personal homes, GENLED Brands LED installations help save energy.

 Our streamlined global production operations adhere to and exceed increasingly strict local tenets for saving natural resources by eliminating waste in the manufacturing and shipping of our products.
 Precision cuts and intensive inventory control minimize leftover products in our production facilities – our zero-waste approach means we use essentially every piece of what we manufacture.
+LEDs that don’t meet our premium standards are sold for use by other companies.
 The longevity of our LED products lets our customers reduce waste by eliminating the need for rapid replacement of their lighting.

 Our signage modules and architectural fixtures are designed to last years longer than their traditional lighting counterparts.
 We don’t use glass or hazardous materials like mercury, so when our end-users are finished with them, end-cycle disposal is simple.
 Their components can safely and easily be recycled.
 We also use upcycled, recyclable materials to package and deliver our products around the world.
 With new installations, we even recycle our competitors’ products!